 Let’s talk about my benchtop planer experience.
 When I used a benchtop planer for the first time, I didn’t have any idea of using it.
 As a result, I was fallen into a dilemma with my planer!
 Can you guess that moment?
 In fact, at that time, I was in urgent need of some important information for using the planer properly.

 Therefore, I tried and tried to find out the best ways of using a benchtop planer and luckily got a blog with all of the reliable information about using a benchtop planer correctly.

-Now, I am going to share with you all of my acquired knowledge step by step, so that you can use your own with keeping a smile in your mild face.
+Now, I am going to share with you all of my acquired knowledge step by step so that you can use your own with keeping a smile on your mild face.
 So, keep reading!